Kara (British band)

-Kara were a folk music group from Hertfordshire, England, whose music has been called "spirited acoustic folk with a Russian twist".
+Kara was a folk music group from Hertfordshire, England, whose music has been called "spirited acoustic folk with a Russian twist".
 Their debut album, Waters So Deep, was acclaimed by The Daily Telegraph.

 Personnel

 The latest line-up members were Daria Kulesh (lead vocals), Phil Underwood (melodeon, vocals), Pete Morton (guitar, vocals) and Kate Rouse (hammered dulcimer, vocals).
 Kara's lead vocalist, Daria Kulesh, was born in Russia.
 She has been described as "always deliver[ing] lyrics that expose untainted sincerity with a voice that pours out their spirit".

-Albums
+Albums by Kara

 Waters So Deep

 Kara's debut album, Waters So Deep, produced by Jason Emberton and released on 1 July 2014, was one of The Daily Telegraph 's ten folk music highlights for autumn 2014.
 The Telegraphs reviewer, Martin Chilton, described it as "an interesting debut" with "impressive energy", and said that the album incorporates influences from Russia, England, Ireland and France.
 Rebekah Foard, for Bright Young Folk, said that many of the songs on the album "explore belief, spirituality and temptation, often giving the tracks a deeply mythical feel.
 The main influences are Russian and British folk traditions but tracks such as In Lille – where French context is teamed with a beautiful Venezuelan Waltz – highlight the international flavour of the band’s music".
 Dai Jeffries, for Folking.com, described the album's sound as "decidedly pan-European".